dsolodow/dsolodow.github.io/_posts/2018-02-21-whats-thwack.md

 Crazy indeed.

 Obviously, it's most useful for those who are (or are planning to be) Solarwinds customers, but it still has value for other IT pros.
-If nothing else, there are lots of opportunites to collect points to redeem for [swag][store-link].
+If nothing else, there are lots of opportunities to collect points to redeem for [swag][store-link].

 ## So who/what is this "[Solarwinds][solarwinds-link]" anyway?